 -installation at Galeria Toolbox

 In the installation at Gallery Toolbox Åsa Elieson stages an encounter between two female cultural phenomenas, pop singer/actress Lana Del Rey and the Greek mythical figure Medea from Euripides drama.
-The text on the glass of the installation is extracts of some of the songs of Lana Del Rey.
+The text on the glass of the installation – that graduatlly erases by the dripping water from above – is extracts of some of the songs of Lana Del Rey.
 The superstar is especially popular amongst young whites from the American working class.
 Del Rey seductivly affirms the dream of success and feminity provided and conditioned by patriarchy, yet herself possessing the rock and roll attitude of female empowerment for a twenty-something-generation in her videos and songs.
 The woman portraited is often one who totally and recklessly gave herself to the idea of romantice love, without really having anything to jepordise.

 The myth of Medea is often presented as a story of personal revenge or a question of passion, suffers, scarifies and maybe cruelty of a betrayed woman.

 To instead think of the Medea figure as a political subject that is unable to serve as an agnostic or rebel to a system, but rather found left alone at a liminal space of the two dominant structures of the liberal democracy and the conservative patriarchal clan of the extended family that both withdraws from her simultaneously when she gave up God to be with a man, gave up liberal state protection to go with passion, and is left out of the clan system of the family when Jason decides to leave her for the kings’ daughter in the new country.